11bus11/book-store1/README.md

 The admin can add, edit and remove products thru the admin page.
 They input all the info about the books and then they show up in the category chosen.
 If needed they can also add more categories.
 The same goes for the articles.

 ### Potential Features
-- If I had the time I would expand on the categories and sorting options.
+- If I had the time I would expand on the sorting options and other features making it easier for the user to find the right product.
 - I would also want to expand on the admin features.
 For example, make it possible to answer incoming messages in the admin window.

 ## Testing